 Cita:

-Iniciado por z28
+Iniciado por z28 Ver Mensaje

 no le hayo funcionalidad ponete la info completa porfa ya me entro la duda